 These surgeries and others are performed by dental specialists who undergo years of specialized training in order to identify and correct maxillofacial issues.

 The most common types of oral surgeries include wisdom teeth removal and the extraction of other teeth.

-Sometime between the ages of 17 and 20, it is common to have the wisdom teeth removed if their eruption causes crowding or discomfort in the mouth.
+Sometime between the ages of 17 and 20, it’s common to have the wisdom teeth removed if their eruption causes crowding or discomfort in the mouth.
 In fact, it is estimated that about 10 million wisdom teeth are removed each year.

 In some cases, the wisdom teeth become impacted and require extraction.
-In other cases, no surgery may be necessary on the wisdom teeth.
+In other cases, no surgery may be necessary for the wisdom teeth.
 The oral surgeon may opt to do two separate surgeries, one for each side of the mouth.
 Other surgeons prefer to extract all four wisdom teeth at once.

 Millions of people get teeth removed every year, often for a variety of reasons.
-An injury, damage to a tooth’s root, decay and other issues may result in the need to have a tooth removed, and an oral surgeon can take care of this issue easily.
+An injury, damage to a tooth’s root, decay, and other issues may result in the need to have a tooth removed, and an oral surgeon can take care of this issue.

 Some other types of oral surgeries include:

 - Dental Implants: If a tooth is lost or removed from the visible part of the smile, the patient may wish to have dental implants in order to replace that tooth.
 This process can take a few months, as there are a few steps to the procedure, but the result is well worth the effort.

 - Obstructive Sleep Apnea Management: In some cases, obstructive sleep apnea is caused by structural problems with the palate, jaw, and/or upper airway that limit the ability to take in enough oxygen while sleeping.
 Oral surgery can fix those issues by opening up the airway.

 - Facial Reconstruction: Injury that breaks the jaw or bones in the face will likely require facial reconstruction surgery to repair form and function.